What are typing games?

 Typing Trail

 In Typing Trail, students move along a trail by typing words correctly.
-This is a great game for students who would like to set the pace of play and may struggle to type words that move, as in the previous two games.
+This (along with Rocket Builder) is a great game for students who would like to set the pace of play and may struggle to type words that move, as in the previous two games.
 When a student types a word correctly, the circle they're on turns green, they receive a checkmark and move on to the next stop.

 Each path includes at least one special challenge stop which gives them bonus points, turns orange and unlocks a forest item or creature.
 A student has three chances to type a word correctly.
 If they're not able to do this, the circle turns silver and they move on to the next stop.